sioquim/markdown-cv/index.md

 - Create schematic designs and PCB layouts for custom-built devices to test prototype products.

-- Wrote a firmware for an LCD display using Assembly and C.
+- Wrote firmware for an LCD display using Assembly and C.

 - Ran a workshop to help a team learn FPGA and VHDL from scratch.